 1-2 tsp cayenne pepper

 2 Tb ground cumin

 1 Tb ground white pepper

 Pork of your choice – the recipe says to use a 3-4kg bone-in pork shoulder, but Rosa used pork neck with success.
-I actually used two decent sized bone-in leg roasts (they only just fit in the slow cooker!)
+I usually use boneless shoulder, removing the rind and cooking that separately for delicious crackly goodness.

 1/2 tsp liquid smoke (optional – I didn’t use)